drduh/gone/README.md

 gone is an ephemeral content sharing server written in Go.

-The primary goal is to enable sharing of a link, document or other file to another device on the network.
+The primary goal is to enable sharing of a file or short text message to another device with access to the application.

 ## Features

-- In-memory storage - no file artifacts after program exits
+- In-memory storage - no residual content artifacts after program exits
 - Share files with upload, download and list functionality
 - Files expire (removed) after a number of downloads or duration of time
 - JSON-based configuration, logging and server responses
 - Token (string-based) authentication
 - Request rate and size limits
-- Basic user interface without scripts
+- Basic HTML user interface (index) without scripts
 - Share and clear short text messages
 - No third-party dependencies

 ## Security

-gone has not yet been subject to security audit and has several obvious vulnerabilities, such as lack of input validation.
+gone has not yet been subject to security audit and may lack adequate user input validation.

 Therefore, gone is only intended for use on a secure network with trusted devices, such as a private LAN.

 # Development

-gone requires [Go 1.24.1](https://go.dev/doc/install) to develop.
+gone requires [Go](https://go.dev/doc/install) to develop.

 ## Build

-To build the application on Linux:
+To build gone on Linux:

 ```
 make build